bronson/minecraft-map/README.md

 ## Features

-- Displays North/South/East/West correctly (flips the horizontal axis)
+- Displays North/South/East/West correctly (flips the vertical axis)
 - Shows gridlines on multiples of 512 to align with in-game maps
 - Overrides matplotlib's tendency to stretch the map to make it look better
 - MIT licensed, use it however you like.